-This Skillet Chorizo and Ricotta Lasagna is an absolutely delicious change from the usual and quick and easy to put together, too!
+This skillet lasagna is an absolutely delicious change from the usual and quick and easy to put together, too!
+Uses chorizo sausage and ricotta cheese.

 This delicious lasagna (from the always fabulous Donna Hay!) is perfect weekend cooking and eating.
 Not that you couldn’t make it for a weeknight meal.
 As far as lasagna goes, this one is a lot quicker than most!
 It’s just that there’s a lot to be said for enjoying the process of putting this together and pulling it out of the oven in all it’s glory to leisurely enjoy with a glass or red, a loaf of crusty bread and a salad.
 That’s the stuff weekends are for!